Today I’m going to tell you…

 Cut your nails to a suitable length and file them into your desired shape.
 I like mine squoval (Yes, it’s a word.
 Google it if you don’t believe me!).

 Remove any nail polish from your nails and thoroughly wash your nails with soap and water.
 Nail polish lasts longer on clean nails.
+Use rubbing alcohol to clean them further.
+This extends their life even longer.

 Now for the painting.
 With white nail polish, paint the tips of your nails slightly thicker than you want your tips to be.
 If it looks thin and streaky, you’ll need two coats.
 Let them dry.